julianchurchill/text-adventure/README.md

 Done
 ====

+- [FEATURE] Add ability to pick up objects from the current location
 - [FEATURE] Add ability to examine items in the inventory
 - [FEATURE] Add ability to show inventory
 - [FEATURE] Add ability navigate between locations using the four edges of the screen